Check availability for your trip and quickly book online

 G) Honolulu Bar – Access to this is often hard to spot, although it too provides river access.
 Picnic tables are here as well- but the main thing to know about this spot is the fork in the river- be prepared to go left or plan to do some up-river paddling!

 H) Lake Right! – The river sweets right, into a widened area that resembles a mini-lake.
 Feel free to float around and relax, or paddle back into the flow on the left hand side of the Stanislaus.
 The Orange Blossom Bridge is now only a mile away!

 I) Orange Blossom – Your trip end point is marked by Orange Blossom Bridge, the only bridge you will see other than the one at the put in!
 Our employees will be there to greet you and help you with your equipment.
-Orange Blossom Park, nestled 8.5 miles from Knights Ferry, has multiple picnic areas which you can rent out ahead of time.
+Orange Blossom Park, nestled over 7 miles from Knights Ferry, has multiple picnic areas which you can rent out ahead of time.
 Acres of green grass shaded under trees provide a place to play volleyball, eat, or just unwind after your trip.
 Once you are ready, Orange Blossom Park will also be the area where you can catch a shuttle back to your car!